Halywell History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Halywell has undergone many spelling variations, including Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Halywell family (pre 1700)

-Another 51 words (4 lines of text) are included under the topic Early Halywell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Halywell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Halywell family